Weight gain after cancer treatment

 Your feelings about weight gain

 Weight gain can be upsetting and difficult to cope with.
 This is because it can be a visible reminder of your illness.
 It can also affect your body image.
-Body image is the picture you have in your mind of how you look.
-It is how we think and feel about our bodies and how we believe others see us.
+This is how we think and feel about our bodies.

 If you gain weight because of cancer or its treatment, you will see a different image of yourself from the one you are used to.
+It’s normal to have different emotions such as feeling angry, anxious or sad.
 You may find it hard to accept that you look different because you have gained weight.
-You may feel angry, anxious or sad.
-It is natural to feel like this.
-It is part of adapting to the way you see yourself.
-You may meet other people who have similar thoughts and feelings.

-You may worry that the change in your appearance will affect relationships with a partner, family and friends.
-You may be anxious about what people think of you or about being rejected.
-Or you may feel self-conscious about eating at home or out with your family and friends.
+You may worry that the change in your appearance will affect relationships with a partner, family or friends.
+You may be anxious about what people think of you.
+Or you may feel self-conscious about eating in front of people.

 Talking about how you feel

-Many people find it helps to talk to someone close to them.
-If you find it difficult to talk about your feelings with a partner, family member or a friend, you could talk to your doctor or specialist nurse.
+If you have depression or feel upset about changes to your body, it can help to talk to someone about how you feel.
+If you find it difficult to talk about your feelings with a partner, family member or friend, you could talk to your doctor, specialist nurse or other healthcare professional.
 You may also find it helpful to speak to a counsellor.
-Your GP or nurse can give you advice on how to contact one.
+Your GP, nurse or healthcare professional can give you advice on how to contact one.

 About our information